gidorah/task-tracker/README.md

 # task-tracker

 A simple task tracker cli application.
 Uses JSON file (tasks.json) to save/load tasks.

+It is one of roadmap.sh backend projects: https://roadmap.sh/projects/task-tracker

 Usage: